raphaelrpl/eows/doc/authentication.md

 }
 ```

 All of these parameters will be validated on authorization server.
 The server may ask user to log in and approve client work flow.
-If approved, they will be redirected from authorization servere back to client with following parameters:
+If approved, they will be redirected from authorization server back to client with following parameters:

 ```json
 {